 When assessing your marking paint needs, one of the first things to consider is whether your application would be best suited for water-based paint or solvent-based paint.

 The main difference between the two is that water-based paint uses water as the bonding agent, while solvent-based paint involves more chemicals.
+Contrary to popular belief though, water-based doesn't mean water-soluble, and whether you choose a solvent-based or water-based marking paint, both will hold up for almost the same amount of time.
 The rise of environmental regulations in the late 80s and early 90s surrounding solvents and volatile aerosols resulted in an industry shift towards more compliant paint products which contributed to the rise of water-based paints.

 Water-Based